Still have questions? Leave a comment

 There is zero margin for error when you’re writing to an agent.
-If they read your work and find a typo in some sentence, or a sentence which makes no sense, they won’t read further.
-If you don’t put the time and efforts with your book, neither will they.
+If they read your work and find a typo in some sentence, or a sentence that makes no sense, they won’t read further.
+If you don’t put the time and effort into your book, neither will they.

 Make sure you create a workmanlike business letter, so it does the job.
 It’s short, smooth-flowing, written in a persuasive, specific language, with no errors of any kind – no typos, misplaced punctuations, spelling or grammatical miscues whatsoever.
 Remember, letter-perfect!

 Make the last one a small section which shows your gratitude to the agent for taking out the time to read your letter and considering your proposal.
 Don’t make it too flowery though, let it have a professional tone right till the end.